nlsynth/karuta/docs/designandimpl.rst

 * Object system

 To choose features to support object oriented programming, language designers usually have to consider two issues; (1) Users' convenience and (2) Runtime efficiency.
-So we have to be careful about the differences of these conditions from software design.
+So we have to be careful about the differences of these conditions for hardware design from software design.

 Most of software languages uses class based object oriented programming.
 It works really well by assigning each class to code and each instance to data.
 On the other hand, Karuta's hypothesis is prototype based object oriented programming seems to fit better for hardware design.
 Karuta assumes it is more intuitive to place code as an FSM and make member variables as registers or RAMs.